MuhFaridanSutariya/face-recognation/README.md

    ```

 ### 2. Build and Run the Docker Image
-To get started, clone this repository onto your local machine.
-Follow the instructions below:

 1. Open a terminal or Command Prompt.
 2. Enter the following command to Build the Docker Image: